by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Automatic generation of input files (EA-vc + DFTB+(GFN1-xTB) version)
 - The "element_data_dftb.txt" has not been rewritten with the GFN1-xTB results in DFTB+ (I plan to fix this in the future if I have time).
 Therefore, an element_structure file will be created, so please calculate it and correct the end_point.
 - GFN2-xTB can also be specified in dftb_in.hsd, but GFN2-xTB is difficult to handle due to its computational cost and convergence.
 In the paper, good results were obtained with GFN1-xTB for MOF, so here we create an example using GFN1-xTB.
-- Interested readers may want to try using GFN1-xTB or the skf file.
+- Interested readers may want to try using GFN2-xTB or the skf file, etc.

 ## Automatic generation of input files (EA-vc + QE version)
 - The "element_data_qe.txt" does not reflect the results of QE (we plan to fix this in the future if we have time).
 Therefore, the element_structure file will be created, so please perform the calculation and correct the end_point (element_structure may also not be created correctly, so please check).